mv30/cmpe273-lab1/assignments/assignment1/README.md

 step 6: run the server with : python3 src/init_server.py

-step 7: please pg_recvlogical -d postgres --slot test_slot --drop-slot to ensure that slot is free for use.
+step 7: please execute pg_recvlogical -d postgres --slot test_slot --drop-slot to ensure that slot is free for use.